IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 The Commission should consider how men and boys are vulnerable to human rights violations.

-The *Manual on Human Rights Monitoring* says to avoid making assumptions about vulnerability, such as "Labelling all women as a 'group' that is inherently 'vulnerable' or 'marginalized' in its entirety and in all circumstances."^[NManual on Human Rights Monitoring (Revised edition)] Specific situations can mean that women or men are more vulnerable than the other.
+The *Manual on Human Rights Monitoring* says to avoid making assumptions about vulnerability, such as "Labelling all women as a 'group' that is inherently 'vulnerable' or 'marginalized' in its entirety and in all circumstances."\[57] Specific situations can mean that women or men are more vulnerable than the other.
 Neither women nor men are inherently more vulnerable to rights violations.

 ### How men are vulnerable